The United States Civil War Sesquicentennial

 Paging Through the Civil War Book Club– This is a history book club that focuses on the American Civil War.
-We are currently reading The Devil’s Own Work: The Civil War Draft Riots and the Fights to Reconstruct Americaby Barnet Schecter.
-We will be meeting for a book discussion on Thursday, January 23, 2014, at 7 pm at the Ellis Library and Reference Center.
+We are currently reading Sherman’s March in Myth and Memory by Edward Caudill and Paul Ashdown.
+We will be meeting for a book discussion on Thursday, May 22, 2014, at 7 pm at the Ellis Library and Reference Center.
 For more information please call Charmaine Wawrzyniec at 734-241-5277.

 Learn more about the Civil War –The Monroe County Civil War Round Table, sponsored by the Friends of Ellis, meets the second Thursday of every month at the Ellis Library and Reference Center.
 Each month a new speaker is invited to share his or her knowledge about specific Civil War events.
 This month Mr. Michael Unsworth will be speaking about Marines in the Civil War.
 Please join us Thursday, April 10, 2014 at 7pm at the Ellis Library and Reference Center.
 For more information please visit our events page at http://monroe.lib.mi.us/civilwarseries/ or call the Ellis Library and Reference Center at 734-241-5277.